Doctor-X: Surgeon Michiko Daimon: Secondary Cast

-Appearances: Season 1, 2 and 3 - The Director of the Hospital in Season One until he was fired due to underhand tactics by Hiruma Shigekatsu.
+Appearances: Seasons 1, 2 and 3 - The Director of the Hospital in Season One until he was fired due to underhand tactics by Hiruma Shigekatsu.
 In Season Two, he re-appeared to help Daimon Michiko in fulfilling her wish to operate on a patient.
 In Season Three, he appeared in the premiere and was rescued from an explosion on a cruise by Daimon.